gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 These methods serve different needs.
 We need all 3 of them.

-Let's think about making this thing in JavaScript.
-You need to count the number of arguments or checking the type/`undefined`ness of arguments like below:
+How can we make a method like this in JavaScript?
+You need to count the number of arguments or check whether the arguments are `undefined` like below:

 [Code lang="javascript"]
 Array.prototype.FindIndex = function(startIndex, count, match) {